kgorlen/EVBilling/README.md

 Failure to notify PG&E can incur an OVERAGE FEE, as described in [PG&E Electric Schedule BEV, SPECIAL CONDITIONS, 8.
 OVERAGE/OVERAGE FEE](https://www.pge.com/tariffs/assets/pdf/tariffbook/ELEC_SCHEDS_BEV.pdf).

+## INCLUDE_kW_LIMIT

+'''
+INCLUDE_kW_LIMIT = 5    # kW
+"""Include excess subscription charges in submeter bills if TOTAL_EVSE_kW_RATINGS > INCLUDE_kW_LIMIT."""

+Since the subscription level is purchased in blocks of 10 kW, it will generally exceed the total maximum power demand of all EV chargers.
+The `INCLUDE_kW_LIMIT` setting determines if the excess subscription is apportioned to the EV chargers based on their kW power ratings, or if the excess is excluded from submeter bills.
+Its purpose is to keep charging costs economical when there are only one or two low-power chargers, such as those for PHEVs, connected to the EV power panel.

 ## CPSF_RATE_CHANGE